Juerd/ESP-WiFiSettings/README.md

 portal.
 A button to restart is provided in the web interface.

 The configuration is stored in files in the SPIFFS (SPI Flash FileSystem), that are dumped in the root directory of the filesystem.
+Debug output (including the password to the configuration portal) is written to `Serial`.

 ## Reference